lazybobcat/potato-framework/README.md

         return 0;
     }

-Once you've done that, I let you discoer the framework in details.
+Once you've done that, I let you discover the framework in details.

 To add screens, inherit from the `State` class, add your `State::ID` into the `states/stateidentifiers.h` file.
 Then, register your state in `Application::registerStates()` method.